mraggi/discreture/README.md

 | **Total Time**																	|	 **19.7s**			|	22.1s	   |-->

 # Acknowledgements
-Manuel Alejandro Romo de Vivar (manolo) for his work on dyck paths, motzkin paths, and his contribution to partition numbers.
+ - Manuel Alejandro Romo de Vivar (manolo) for his work on dyck paths, motzkin paths, and his contribution to partition numbers.

-César Benjamín García for suggesting the name "discreture".
+ - César Benjamín García for suggesting the name "discreture".

+ - Juho Lauri for allowing me to use his faster lexicographical combination iterator and some interesting discussions on combinations.

 # Contributing
 Please help us testing, debugging, benchmarking, packaging for the various distros, etc. Also, if you use discreture for your own purposes, let us know!